HazemIbrahim98/smart_home/README.md

 # smart_home
-A movbile app to compliment the project https://github.com/HazemMohamed98/Final-Project
+A mobile app to compliment the project https://github.com/HazemMohamed98/Final-Project

 ## Getting Started
 Run the app with flutter and don't forget maps API